Lemonescent: History

 Their fifth single "Unconditional Love", released September 2003, was on course to give them their biggest hit, appearing at No.20 in the midweeks, but was removed from the chart due to suspicions of chart-rigging by bulksale-buying.
 It was confirmed by the Official Charts Company that hundreds of copies of the single were being bought in bulk in and around Glasgow.

 The band released their debut album, Unconditional Love in October 2003.
 The album sold poorly and failed to chart.
 They supported Atomic Kitten on their UK tour in 2004, and in the same year performed at the D-Code 2004 event, aimed at warning teenagers of the dangers of drink, drugs and smoking.
 Other charity work included involvement in the "Go Yellow" walk in Glasgow, for which they performed a fundraising concert.
 Their final single was a cover version of Free's "All Right Now", with a promotional video filmed in Egypt.
 It sparked interest from television networks, with appearances on BBC's Top of the Pops Saturday, Top of the Pops 2, and The Saturday Show, ITV's The Chart Show, and others, but only peaked at number 37 in the UK Singles Chart.
+During promotion for this single, the band's manager got into several arguments with radio station executives, some of which refused to play the single in response, as well as arguments with band members and fans, which may have contributed to the single's low charting position.

-Skimming left in 2004, citing 'musical differences', leaving the group back as a four-piece.
+Skimming left shortly after in 2004, citing 'musical differences', leaving the group back as a four-piece.
 The group continued to perform at roadshows, showcasing two new songs ("Model Life" and "Make My Fantasy Come True") but were never released, and the planned 2nd album was scrapped.
 Strachan left shortly after, leaving the group down to a trio.

 Lemonescent split up in early 2005, with Sarah Cassidy explaining "it couldn't really go any further, so we decided to call it a day".